Cirrent/ccm_documentation_stage/docs/using-ccm-with-cloud-platforms.rst

 Subscribe to a non-default topic
 """""""""""""""""""""""""""""""

-IF you want to subscribe to a non-default topic, you first need to enter a set of commands on your CCM module using the serial terminal:
+If you want to subscribe to a non-default topic, you first need to enter a set of commands on your CCM module:

 ::